jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Basic Language Execution Control

-To explain execution control in Symbol I will first introduce examples of execution control in the Basic programming language.
+To explain execution control in Symbol I might first introduce examples of execution control in the Basic programming language.

 ```vb
 If X Then A Else B